AustinFortin/AutomatedAppointmentSchedulingTool/README.md

 ## Django Medical App

 This is a medical application to connect patients directly to doctors.
 It's a single page React website with a Django backend.
 Users can be either patients or doctors.
 Patients can request appointments using this and the doctors can accept or reject them.
+As of this point, I think Postcss and Tailwind are installed in the project folder too but I am very uncertain if the installation was correct.

 ![UI on a PC](./desktop_screenshot.jpeg)
 \